aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 ### Accessing and Using bitcoin-cli on a Bitcoin Core Instance

 To interact with your Bitcoin Core instance, you'll need to use AWS Systems Manager, as direct SSH access is not available.

+Bitcoin Core supports cookie-based authentication by default, so interacting with the `bitcoin-cli` from the node itself does not require credentials.

 Follow these steps to make an RPC call: